 - Personal motivation

 Missing data can also affect third-party apps that connect to Garmin, like Strava or MyFitnessPal.
 For serious athletes, even small gaps in data matter.
+If you are also dealing with home appliance connectivity issues, you might find our guide on Resmed Airsense 10 Wireless Connection Not Working a useful parallel for troubleshooting network-dependent services.

-How Zwift-garmin Syncing Works
+How Zwift-Garmin Syncing Works

 Before troubleshooting, it’s useful to know how the sync process happens: